 1. The Company uses dealer-modeled prepayment assumptions for mortgage-backed and asset-backed securities at the date of purchase to determine effective yields; significant changes in estimated cash flows from the original purchase assumptions are accounted for on a prospective basis.
 2. The Company had no loan-backed securities with a recognized other-than-temporary impairment ("OTTI") due to either the intent to sell or the inability or lack of intent to hold to recovery during 2020.
-3. The Company does not have any loan-backed securities with an OTTI recognized during 2020.
+3. The following table shows each security with a credit-related OTTI charge recognized during the period: